 When can I access the performance?

-When you reserve your virtual field trip, you will choose a 72-hour slot where you will have access to the performance.
+When you reserve your virtual field trip, you will choose a Monday-Friday slot when you will have access to the performance.
 Activities, videos, and curriculum will be available before and after the designated performance slot.

 How much do online performances cost?